experimentalpolitics/immigration/material/design.md

 7. Never
 8. Don’t Know

-**[smedia_pol]** *(show same response options for each)* And how often do you view *political* content on these platforms?

-- YouTube
-- Facebook
-- Instagram
-- Twitter
-- Tumblr

-1. Several times a day
-2. About once a day
-3. 3 to 6 days a week
-4. 1 to 2 days a week
-5. Every few weeks
-6. Less often
-7. Never
-8. Don’t Know

 **[tv]** *(show same response options for each, randomize order)* On average, how often do you watch _political_ news on the following TV channels:

 - Fox News